paulb00th/galapagos/content/en/about/the-team.md

 Sophia has been working in the Galapagos Islands as a scientific researcher, diver, and wildlife photographer since 2017, and working as a divemaster and lecturer on board educational expeditions since 2021.

-Sophia's main scientific focus has been on the the whale shark population in the islands, as she has worked collaboratively with a research project led by a local Galapagos organisation.
+Sophia's main scientific focus has been on the whale shark population in the islands, as she has worked collaboratively with a research project led by a local Galapagos organisation.

 When you dive with Sofia you will experience her passion for sea life and discover how you can work as a citizen scientist in support of marine conservation.